Filter Options

 Are chimp sightings guaranteed?

-“No, chimp sightings are not guaranteed in Kibale, but the odds of seeing chimps on any given trekking excursion probably stand at higher than 90%.
+“No, chimp sightings are not guaranteed in Kibale, but the odds of seeing chimps on a trekking excursion probably stand at higher than 90%.
 The main reason why sightings are less certain than is the case with gorilla trekking is that chimpanzees are a lot more mobile, and typically more difficult to locate.
-To improve your chances of seeing chimpanzees, you could consider booking two trekking excursions, one in the morning and one in the afternoon, or visiting two different locations in Uganda.”
+To improve your chances of seeing chimps, you could consider booking two trekking excursions (one in the morning and one in the afternoon), or visiting two different locations in Uganda.”

 6